-Also, there’s 24/7 customer support available worldwide both through live chat or the phone.
+Also, there’s 24/7 customer support available worldwide, both through live chat and the phone.
 Bybit offers numerous educational resources as well, such as courses and guides for all levels of traders.
-If you’re torn between BitMEX vs Bybit, you might want to pick the latter for Bybit copy trading features.
+If you’re torn between BitMEX vs. Bybit, you might want to pick the latter for Bybit copy trading features.

-Bybit offers three contract options for its trade derivatives products, which are USDT Perpetual, Inverse Perpetual, and Inverse Futures.
-Plus, Bybit offers complete access to different trading features, such as isolated and cross-margin trading.
+Bybit offers three contract options for its trade derivatives products: USDT Perpetual, Inverse Perpetual, and Inverse Futures.
+Plus, Bybit provides access to different trading features, such as isolated and cross-margin trading.

-It also offers a variety of data analysis tools for accessing different types of data like moving average indicators, price moving averages, monthly price ranges, and so on.
-Plus, it’s also really convenient to use Bybit crypto signals with the exchange’s copy trading feature.
+It also offers a variety of data analysis tools for accessing different types of data, like moving average indicators, price moving averages, monthly price ranges, and so on.
+Using Bybit crypto signals with the Bybit exchange’s copy trading feature is also convenient.

 Bybit gathered a net cost of 0.05%.
 Users will be charged a withdrawal fee.
 The withdrawal limits of Bybit are 10BTC, while daily withdrawal limits are 0.0005 BTC.
 Its funding fee is 0.02%/ -0.02%.
 Moreover, Bybit charges a 0.075% fee for Takers, while the maker fee (rebate) is 0.025%.

 Bybit is considered to be an extremely safe cryptocurrency exchange.
-The majority of their funds are stored in cold storage, which also includes users’ funds.
+Most of their funds, including users’ funds, are stored in cold storage.
 Plus, Bybit is working towards offering a fully transparent Proof of Reserves solution to show that their clients can depend on them with their funds.

-20% of Bybit’s annual budget goes to its platform’s security, as compared to the 15% that’s spent by other platforms.
-As mentioned above, it uses cold wallets for storage, which comes with strong security management.
+20% of Bybit’s annual budget goes to its platform’s security, compared to the 15% spent by other platforms.
+As mentioned above, it uses cold wallets for storage, with solid security management.
 They also have an efficient two-factor authentication system.

 3. Kraken – Best for Transparency

-Kraken is one of the oldest crypto exchanges and it’s best known for its transparency.
+Kraken is one of the oldest crypto exchanges, best known for its transparency.
 It has been the ultimate go-to exchange for reliable and safe trading.
 It’s available in the majority of countries, including the US.

-Moreover, Kraken supports more than 110 cryptocurrencies, such as Bitcoin, Cardano, Ethereum, Dogecoin, Ripple Polkadot, and many others.
-This includes stablecoins as well, such as the USD Coin, Dai, and Tether.
+Moreover, Kraken supports over 110 cryptocurrencies, such as Bitcoin, Cardano, Ethereum, Dogecoin, Ripple Polkadot, and many others.
+This also includes stablecoins like the USD Coin, Dai, and Tether.
 Users can also convert US dollars into other currencies like Japanese Yen, Canadian Dollars, and Swiss Francs, to name a few.

-Traders can choose from Kraken or Kraken Pro, based on their trading experience.
-The main Kraken platform is great for beginners when it comes to purchasing cryptocurrency, linking their bank accounts, converting currencies, and so on.
+Traders can choose from Kraken or Kraken Pro based on their trading experience.
+The central Kraken platform is excellent for beginners to purchase cryptocurrency, link their bank accounts, convert currencies, etc.

 Kraken Pro works through a smartphone or web browser.
-The interface might be a bit complicated for beginners, but it’s worth learning.
+The interface might be complicated for beginners, but it’s worth learning.
 It offers active charts and other detailed information.

-The fees and prices depend on certain factors, like the trade, the platform, spread fees, and so on.
-When it comes to the prices, Kraken’s fee is 1.5% for the majority of the cryptocurrencies, including 0.9% for stablecoins.
+The fees and prices depend on certain factors, like the trade, the platform, spread fees, etc. When it comes to the costs, Kraken’s fee is 1.5% for the majority of the cryptocurrencies, including 0.9% for stablecoins.

-On the other hand, Kraken Pro comes with lower pricing, mostly based on the total trading volume of the last 30 days.
+On the other hand, Kraken Pro comes with lower pricing, primarily based on the total trading volume of the last 30 days.
 This includes a 0.16% maker fee and a 0.26% taker fee.

 Back in 2014, Kraken developed the use of regular asset audits.
 Plus, they hired a well-known accounting firm, Armanino LLP.
 This helped them produce different Proof of Reserve audits over the past few years.
 Kraken is the first-ever exchange to perform these cryptographic audits regularly.

 Kraken offers two-factor authentication for signing in, trades, and account withdrawals.
 Users also have the option to lock their accounts if they are suspicious of any fraudulent activity.
-A couple of users claimed their accounts to be hacked, while the majority of them were satisfied with Kraken’s security protocols.
+Some users claimed their accounts to be hacked, while most were satisfied with Kraken’s security protocols.